openhab/openhab-addons/bundles/org.openhab.binding.sonyprojector/README.md

 ## Discovery

-If the projector is connected via Ethernet and the 'Start SDDP Service' option is present and enabled in the projector Advanced Settings->Service page, the thing using Ethernet connection and PJ Talk will be discovered automatically.
+If the projector is connected via Ethernet and the 'Start SDDP Service' option is present and enabled in the projector Advanced Settings->Service page, the Thing using Ethernet connection and PJ Talk will be discovered automatically.
 Serial or Serial over IP connections must be configured manually.

 ## Binding Configuration